WiebkeDammannTU/changepoint_detection/README.md

 ## 📊 Changepoint Detection

-Changepoints are estimated using the R package `changepoint`.
+- Changepoints are estimated using the R package `changepoint`
-It implements a likelihood-based method for detecting changes in the mean, assuming a constant mean within segments.
+- It implements a likelihood-based method for detecting changes in the mean, assuming a constant mean within segments.

-A key component of the approach is the penalty term, which controls the sensitivity of the detection and can be adjusted manually.
+- A key component of the approach is the penalty term, which controls the sensitivity of the detection and can be adjusted manually.

 The **penalty value** controls detection sensitivity: